 - Sign-up Bonus.
-The current sign-up bonus is for 10,000 points after your first purchase, plus an additional 15,000 if you spend $5,000 in six months.
+The current sign-up bonus is for up to 25,000 total points: 10,000 points after your first purchase, plus an additional 15,000 if you spend $5,000 in six months.
 This is enough for up to six free nights at a Category 1 or 2 hotel.

 - Earn Points with Starwood Preferred Guest.
 For each dollar you spend, you will earn a single point in Starwood’s Preferred Guest program.
 Using this card at a Starwood hotel earns two points.
 Starwood hotels include Westin, Sheraton, and several other brands.